Resummation of non-global logarithms and the BFKL equation: Introduction

 Collimated sprays of particles, or jets, figure prominently in high-energy collider physics.
 This has led to a growing interest in the characterization of jet shapes and event shapes, with the goal to extract as much information as possible about underlying hard scattering events.
 The pencil-like nature of jets implies that one often encounters disparate angular and energy scales.
 These lead to large logarithms in theoretical calculations, whose resummation is necessary to obtain controlled, precise predictions.
 Theoretically, in analytic studies these large logarithms are often the only terms which one may hope to predict in an amplitude or cross section at higher orders in perturbation theory, and thus could potentially help reveal new structures.
 Both of these reasons make them especially important.

 Thanks to developments spanning many years, resummation for most observables of interest is now possible.
-In the case of so-called global observables, which involve complete (`global') integrals over final state phase spaces, a critical ingredient the exponentiation of infrared and collinear divergences \cite{Sen:1982bt,Korchemsky:1991zp,Bauer:2000yr,Sterman:2002qn,Aybat:2006mz,Feige:2014wja}.
-This predicts in a quantitative way the logarithms left after the cancelation of infrared and collinear divergences, guaranteed on general grounds by the Kinoshita-Lee-Neuenberg (KLN) theorem \cite{Kinoshita:1962ur,Lee:1964is}.
-There exists however non-global observables, for which phase space cuts lead to soft radiation not being integrated over all angles (`not globally'), which are considerably more difficult to resum \cite{Dasgupta:2001sh,Banfi:2002hw}.
+In the case of so-called global observables, which involve complete (`global') integrals over final state phase spaces, the critical ingredient is the exponentiation of infrared and collinear divergences \cite{Sen:1982bt,Korchemsky:1991zp,Bauer:2000yr,Sterman:2002qn,Aybat:2006mz,Feige:2014wja}.
+This predicts in a quantitative way the logarithms left after the cancelation of infrared and collinear divergences, cancelations which are guaranteed on general grounds by the Kinoshita-Lee-Neuenberg (KLN) theorem \cite{Kinoshita:1962ur,Lee:1964is}.
+There exists however non-global observables, for which phase space cuts lead to soft radiation not being integrated over all angles (`not globally'), for which large logarithms are considerably more difficult to resum \cite{Dasgupta:2001sh,Banfi:2002hw}.

-The aim of this paper is to propose a comprehensive theory of non-global logarithms, to all logarithmic orders and finite $N_c$.
-This theory will be closely related to the BFKL theory, which controls another class of difficult logarithms in the Regge limit (high-energy scattering at fixed momentum transfer) \cite{Kuraev:1977fs,Balitsky:1978ic}.
+The aim of this paper is to set up a comprehensive theory of non-global logarithms, to all logarithmic orders and finite $N_c$, in the cases where collinear singularities are absent.
+This theory will turn out to be closely related to that of Balitsky-Fadin-Kuraev-Lipatov (BFKL), which controls large logarithms in a different limit, the Regge limit (high-energy scattering at fixed momentum transfer) \cite{Kuraev:1977fs,Balitsky:1978ic}.

-To set the stage we consider a generic weighted cross-section of the form \be \sigma = \sum_n \int d\Pi_n \big|A_{Q\to n}(p_1,\ldots,p_n)\big|^2 u(\{p_i\}) \ee where $d\Pi_n$ is the phases space measure for $n$ partons.
-The measurement function $u(\{p_i\})$ specifies the details of the measurement, including various vetoes etc. For suitable infrared- and collinear- safe choices the cross-section will be finite order by order in perturbation theory.
+To set the stage we consider a generic weighted cross-section of the form \be \sigma = \sum_n \int d\Pi_n \big|A_{Q\to n}(p_1,\ldots,p_n)\big|^2 u(\{p_i\}) \ee where $d\Pi_n$ is the phases space measure for $n$ partons and the measurement function $u(\{p_i\})$ specifies the details of the measurement, including various vetoes etc. For suitable infrared- and collinear-safe measurements, the cross-section will be finite order by order in perturbation theory.
 As a preliminary simplification (to avoid initial state radiation), in this paper we will assume that the initial state is a color-singlet state of mass $Q$, and assume massless final states.